-In 2013, this pole generated over \$18 million in investments.
+In 2014, this hub generated over \$22 million in investments.

 Granby is the ideal hub for regional supply chains.
 Granby's strong industrial structure in specialty vehicles is reinforced by the strength of Quebec's industrial structure and by Granby's positioning in Montérégie, which is home to a large concentration of transportation equipment companies.
-Granby Industrial has established a proactive development strategy in this pole of excellence.